Online, part-time

 Entry requirements

-A high 2:1 (65%) honours degree in a related area.
-Relevant work experience (2-3 years) is preferred but not essential.
+A 2:2 honours degree in a related area.

 If you have a lower degree classification, or a degree in an unrelated subject, your application may be considered if you can demonstrate significant relevant work experience, or offer a related graduate qualification (such as a master's or PGDip).